Automating the ACE-V process

 - Comparison: The examiner analyses characteristic attributes of the fingerprints (the physical features such as recurves, deltas, creases, and scars).
 S/he identifies conformities between the found and the known latent prints.
 Known prints are often collected from victims; others present at the scene or through a search of one or more fingerprint databases, such as the FBI's Integrated Automated Fingerprint Identification System (IAFIS) or the Office of Biometric Identity Management's IDENT.

-- Evaluation: the examiner decides if the prints are from the same source (identification or individualization), different sources (exclusion) or is inconclusive.
+- Evaluation: the examiner decides if the prints are from the same source (identification or individualization), different sources (exclusion), or are inconclusive.

 - Verification: If an identification is made, the conclusion must be verified by another fingerprint examiner.
 This step ensures the objective application of the method and confirms the results of the first technician.
 The second examiner may also verify the suitability of determinations made in the analysis phase.

 *In particular, he coined the term ridgeology in 1982.
 He wrote a fundamental text on the subject, Quantitative-Qualitative Friction Ridge Analysis.
 He published detailed discussions of ridgeology methods, including poroscopy, edgeoscopy, pressure distortion, and problem print analysis.